Randal Grichuk Player Props: Rockies vs. Nationals

 Randal Grichuk At The Plate

-- Grichuk has 18 doubles, a triple, six home runs and 17 walks while hitting .309.
+- Grichuk is batting .313 with 18 doubles, a triple, six home runs and 17 walks.

-- Grichuk will look to extend his eight-game hitting streak.
-He's batting .474 with two homers over the course of his last games.

-- In 74.6% of his 59 games this season, Grichuk has picked up at least one hit.
-He's also had 21 multi-hit games.
+- Grichuk enters this game on a nine-game hitting streak.
+In his last games, he's hitting .429 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.